velozo-oliveira/house_rocket/README.md

 *Hypothesis 02*: Properties built before 1955 are, in average, 50% less expensive.

-*Hypothesis 03*: Properties without basement have a sqrt_lot 50% bigger than the ones with basement.
+*Hypothesis 03*: Properties without basement have a living area 20% bigger than the ones with basement.

-*Hypothesis 04*: Properties with higher number of bedrooms are, in average, 10% more expensive.

-*Hypothesis 05*: Properties that were never renovated are, in average, 20% less expensive.
+*Hypothesis 04*: Properties that were never renovated are, in average, 20% less expensive.

-*Hypothesis 06*: Older properties that were never renovated are 40% less expensive.

-*Hypothesis 07*: Properties that were renovated recently are 10% more expensive.

-*Hypothesis 08*: Properties in bad condition but that are waterfront, are 10% more expensive.
+*Hypothesis 05*: Properties with higher number of bedrooms are, in average, 10% more expensive.

-*Hypothesis 09*: The YoY (Year over Year) growth of the price of the properties is of 10%.

-*Hypothesis 10*: The MoM (Month over Month) growth of the price of the properties with 3 bathrooms is 15%.
+*Hypothesis 06*: The MoM (Month over Month) growth of the price of the properties with 3 bathrooms is 15%.

 ## 8. Next Steps